Noel Malcolm

 Sir Noel Robert Malcolm, (born 26 December 1956) is an English political journalist, historian and academic who is a senior research fellow at All Souls College, Oxford.
 A King's Scholar at Eton College, Malcolm read history at Peterhouse, Cambridge, and received his doctorate in history from Trinity College, Cambridge.
 He was a Fellow and College Lecturer of Gonville and Caius College, Cambridge, before becoming a political and foreign affairs journalist for The Spectator and the Daily Telegraph.

-He stepped away from journalism in 1995 to become a writer and academic, being appointed as a Visiting Fellow of St Antony's College, Oxford, for two years.
+He stopped being a journalist in 1995 to become a writer and academic, being appointed as a Visiting Fellow of St Antony's College, Oxford, for two years.
 He became a Fellow of the Royal Society of Literature (FRSL) in 1997 and a Fellow of the British Academy (FBA) in 2001.
 He was knighted in the 2014 New Year Honours for services to scholarship, journalism, and European history.

 Early life and education

 Malcolm was born on 26 December 1956.
 He was educated at Eton College as a King's Scholar and studied history at Peterhouse, Cambridge, between 1974 and 1978.
 He received his PhD in history while he was at Trinity College, Cambridge.